 It stands for the Staff Selection Commission Combined Graduate Level exam where the graduate candidates can apply to get a job in the prestigious ministries of the government for posts such as Tax Assistant, Inspector, Assistant Audit Officer, Auditor etc. Staff Selection Commission conducts the SSC CGL exam every year for the recruitment to various Group B and Group C posts in the Departments under the Government of India.
 Lakhs of aspirants register for this examination and appear every year for 4 Tiers of examinations overcoming the stiff competition and getting into the desired post.

-AKS IAS Coaching Centre provides you with the best SSC CGL Coaching in Delhi.
+AKS IAS Coaching Centre provides you with the best SSC CGL Coaching.

-Joining SSC CGL Coaching in Delhi with us will surely help you pass the exam with flying colours and look forward to a bright career.
+Joining our SSC CGL Coaching Program will surely help you pass the exam with flying colors for a bright career.

 Post wise educational qualifications required to apply for SSC CGL exam: